CanonicalLtd/maas-docs/en/intro-concepts.md

 *Unknown interfaces* are sometimes discovered by MAAS.
 For example, a new DHCP lease that is not associated with any known node or device.
 Such an interface cannot be user-created.

+## Node actions

+Nodes *actions* are essentially: "things you can do with nodes".
+They can be triggered via the web UI or the MAAS CLI.
+In the web UI, they are found by using the 'Take action' button in the top right corner.
+Below is the full list of possible actions and their meaning, arranged alphabetically.

+### Abort
+???

+### Acquire
+Allocates (reserves) a node to the MAAS user performing the action (and currently logged in).

+### Commission
+Changes a node's status from 'New' to 'Ready'.

+### Delete
+Removes a node from MAAS.
+The underlying machine is not affected.

+### Deploy
+Changes a node's status from 'Ready' to 'Deployed'.

+### Mark broken
+Changes a node's status from '?' to 'Broken'.
+FIND OUT

+### Mark fixed
+Changes a node's status from 'Broken' to 'New'.
+CHECK THIS

+### Power off
+Turns a node off.

+### Power on
+Turns a node on.

+### Release
+Changes a node's status from 'Deployed' to 'Ready'.

+### Set Zone
+Puts the node in a specific zone.